ahkohd/tauri-toolkit/libs/toast/README.md

 - `offset: f64`: Offset the toast position
 - `duration: f64`: The duration of the toast
 - `fade_duration: f64`: The duration of the enter and exit fade animation
+- `shadow: bool`: The toast panel has shadow

 ## ToastPosition
 - `Top`: The toast will be position at the top center of the monitor with cursor
 - `Bottom`: The toast will be position at the bottom center of the monitor with cursor
+- `At(x, y)`: Position the toast at a specific point.
+The origin is located at the top left corner

 To configure your toast, use `Toast::new(...)` instead of `Toast::default()`.
 For example:
 ```rust